 Spring brings cherry blossoms, carp streamers, praying for fire prevention, rice paddy art, and a festival for both cows and horses.

-Summer is for hikes up little Fuji, strolls along the coast, dances with demons, and exploding fireworks.
+Summer is for hikes up Mt.
+Iwate or "little Fuji," strolls along the coast, dances with demons, and exploding fireworks.